 - Add/rub the rest of the ingredients on each chicken.
 Rub all over and under the skin if there is the skin.
 The skin gives you a wonderful flavor and keeps it moist rather than dry.
 Add fresh thyme (optional) and chopped onion, mix everything one more time.

-- Cover the bowl with a plastic wrap/film and let it marinate for 30 minutes to up to 1 hour.
-Make sure it’s in the fridge.
+Cover the bowl with a plastic wrap/film and let it marinate for 30 minutes to up to 1 hour.
+Make sure it is n the fridge.

 - Preheat the oven to 400F/200C.